ericbeland/rune-spiral/README.md

 See Overview.md for the format.

-The /tasks are intended to be copied into a project in .rune-spiral/tasks.
+The tasks are intended to be copied into a project in .rune-spiral/tasks.

 The user is then free to edit them, and create their own templates in that folder.